There's a deliciously old-fashioned thrill to touring the Scottish islands - discovering the varying character and charm of each.

 - Marvel at the soaring mountains and sense of history on the Isle of Skye or hop over to neighbouring Raasay with its fantastic new distillery.

 - Seek out wonderful wildlife habitats, both on-shore and off-shore, of the Isle of Mull.
 Yes, you really can go whale-watching off Scotland’s West Coast!

 - Find out why Arran is dubbed Scotland in miniature, boasting ancient history, dramatic mountains, plus whisky, beer and crafts.

 - Slow down and enjoy the gentler, remote peace of our wee islands, such as the Atlantic Twins of Coll & Tiree.
 Or delight in the Southern Hebridean island atmosphere, complete with palm trees, delightful gardens and stunning beaches on Gigha and Colonsay

 - Enjoy a dram or several on Islay, with its nine distilleries (though we keep losing count) and whisky galore.

-In total contrast to the Hebrides, are the Northern Isles of Orkney and Shetland, with their history and culture very much Norse in origin.
-You’ll find some of the oldest signs of civilisation in Europe on Orkney at Knap of Howar and Skara Brae, while on Shetland the briney sea air is a constant reminder that you are never far from the ocean in this fascinating outpost.
-While often bracketed together, they are very different and distinct island groups, well-worth exploring in detail.
+- Venture north to the very different Scottish islands of Orkney and Shetland, with their history and culture very much Norse in origin.
+You’ll find some of the oldest signs of civilisation in Europe on Orkney at Knap of Howar and Skara Brae, while on Shetland the briny sea air is a constant reminder that you are never far from the ocean in this fascinating outpost.
+While often bracketed together, they are quite distinct island groups, well-worth exploring in detail.
 They also combine well in an island-hopping touring holiday, whether by ferry or by flight.